hummus

 Restaurant Hummus

-That said, I avoid ordering both hummus and falafel in any vegetarian restaurant that doesn’t specialize in Middle Eastern cuisine.
-I’ve been disappointed too many times, and feel I’m better off choosing almost anything else on the menu.
+Conversely, I avoid ordering both hummus and falafel from any vegetarian restaurant that doesn’t specialize in Middle Eastern cooking.
+I’ve been burned too many times, and feel I’m better off choosing anything else on the menu.

 Making it at Home

-The best way to cook raw garbanzos for hummus is to use an Instant Pot, which basically works as an automatic pressure cooker.
-Any blender can do the job of blending everything together, but a Blendtec, Vitamix, or high-powered food processor will cut time and yield creamier results.
+Ideally, start with raw garbanzo beans.
+The best way to cook raw garbanzos for hummus is to use an Instant Pot, which functions as an automatic pressure cooker.
+Once cooked, any blender can do the job of blending your garbanzos and the remaining ingredients together, but a Blendtec, Vitamix, or a high-powered food processor will do the job faster and yield creamier results.

 Serving Ideas

-Hummus is great in pitas or in traditional lavash flatbread wraps.
-And it’s terrific in sandwiches or smeared on bagel halves, especially along with some tomato, sprouts, and pickle slices.
-Although Mexican-style salsa and guacamole are the traditional dips for tortilla chips, hummus offers another terrific possibility.
+Hummus is wonderful spooned into pitas or included in traditional lavash flatbread wraps.
+It’s also terrific in sandwiches or smeared onto bagel halves, ideally along with some tomato, sprouts, and pickle slices.
+Although Mexican-style salsa and guacamole are the traditional dips for tortilla chips, hummus offers another delicious possibility.

 One of the most popular ways to serve hummus is alongside carrot or celery sticks.
-It’s also sensational when paired with olives, or topped with pickled cucumbers, peppers, beets, or turnips.
-Also try it on rice cakes—another great option for the gluten-free crowd.
+It’s also sensational served with olives or pickled vegetables.
+It’ll even make rice cakes palatable—a great serving option for the gluten-free crowd.

 For further reading: Please see our Middle Eastern foods guide and our vegan foods page.